 How much faster did the 'stationary' twin age?
 It is possible to calculate the exact value with the time dilation equation:

-vis the speed of the traveling observer;
+- – Speed of the traveling observer; and

 You can probably see (or have already discovered it while playing with our time dilation calculator) that for the difference in the two time intervals to be noticeable, the observer speed must be extremely high – of the same order of magnitude as the speed of light.
 That's why relativistic effects are so counterintuitive: we are unable to experience them in everyday life.

 Of course, these effects are real and measurable.
 Clocks on satellites run slightly slower than the ones on the surface of Earth due to their speed (see the escape velocity calculator for more information on their speed) – though they might run faster overall, once general relativity is taken into account.